 In our experience, it pays for businesses at an immediate pre-exit stage to work hard on building their profile within their own and adjacent industries.

 We see this as being primarily about building confidence with potential acquirers, who will be ever mindful of the fear factors surrounding a potential acquisition.
-The issues they’ll be considering, especially in a very tight market, will inevitably be “How will I look if it fails?”, “Am I paying too much?”, “Will I be able to integrate them with our existing operations?”, and ‘What don’t I know that could cause trouble for me?”
+The issues they will be considering, especially in a very tight market, will inevitably be “How will I look if it fails?”, “Am I paying too much?”, “Will I be able to integrate them with our existing operations?”, and ‘What don’t I know that could cause trouble for me?”

 If you can demonstrate to them that your business is making waves and being talked about, then you will have gone a long way in terms of allaying these fears.
 You will appear to be a confident opinion former, and therefore a market leader or contender for leadership.